OBAyaz/parknetCanvas/README.md

 This is a sample demo that fetches xml file, parses xml data and draws canvas depending on specific tags that xml file contains.

 Definition:
 Script fetches xml file from server and writes its content in text area.
-It also parses <job>, <trigger> and <action> tags and writes their name values under associated headings.
+It also parses "job, "trigger" and "action" tags and writes their name values under associated headings.
 ES5 syntax is used to simplfy cross-browser issues.

 Script creates separate canvas element for each job (there is just one job in this task).